 It’s a tricky thing.
 There are some huge advantages to using music, but some pretty significant pitfalls, too.
 So here’s your guide to using music well, and avoiding the things can can go wrong.

-Music is intended and designed to be, almost universally, an emotional phenomena.
+Music is intended and designed to be an emotional phenomena.
 That means you can use it to shift and enhance moods in your audience before your presentation… and during it or after it if you like!

 Not sure it works?
 Never been to the movies then!
-This simple example messes around with Pirates of the Caribbean to play with the impact!
+This simple example messes around with a horror scene.

 Want to shift the atmosphere towards more positive?
 Add upbeat music!
 Want your audience to be a bit more contemplative, use slower, gentle background music.
 It really is as simple as that.

 In other words, you can use music to work on your audience’s emotions in the same way as good slides can do, visually.
 The disadvantage of music is that you can’t really use it on its own, unlike good slides, but the advantage of that is that you can use it in the background, alongside other things.

 Pro-tip.
 Don’t use it for things like “trying to get people to learn more”.
 As far as I can tell from the research papers I’ve read, that not really a thing so much as something people made up to sell to pregnant women who were desperate to give their baby a head start in life.

 Given the pro-tip above, the best things to do with music are emotional manipulation of your audience – I can’t claim the following ideas are written in tablets of stone, but I’ve found them very useful over 12 years as a professional presenter.